igorkulman/coding-journal/content/post/2019-04-24-detecting-click-on-a-nstableviewcell/index.md

 }
 {{< /highlight >}}

-Then I added an extension to the `NSTableView` to computed the index of the clicked `NSTableViewCell`
+Then I added an extension to the `NSTableView` to compute the index of the clicked `NSTableViewCell`

 {{< highlight swift >}}
 extension NSTableView {